Convergence rates for gradient descent in the training of overparameterized artificial neural networks with piecewise affine activation: Introduction

-The remainder of this articles is organized as follows.
-In \cref{sec:mathematical_framework} we recall a common approach to mathematically describe ANNs and we introduce the setting of GD processes that we often use in our article.
-In \cref{sec:analysis_of_eigenvalues_of_stochastic_Gramian_matrices} we analyze some of the mathematical objects that appear in this setting.
-In particular, in \cref{sec:analysis_of_eigenvalues_of_stochastic_Gramian_matrices} we deal with two Gramian matrices and their eigenvalues, which are essential for the proof of the main result.
-In \cref{sec:error_analysis} we combine the results from \cref{sec:analysis_of_eigenvalues_of_stochastic_Gramian_matrices} to establish error analyzes for the considered GD processes.
+The remainder of this article is organized as follows.
+In \cref{sec:mathematical_framework}, we recall a common approach to mathematically describe \ANNs\ and we introduce the setting of \GD\ processes that we often use in our article.
+In \cref{sec:analysis_of_eigenvalues_of_stochastic_gram_matrices}, we analyze some of the mathematical objects that appear in this setting.
+In particular, in \cref{sec:analysis_of_eigenvalues_of_stochastic_gram_matrices} we deal with Gram matrices and their eigenvalues, which are essential for the proof of the main result.
+In \cref{sec:error_analysis}, we combine the results from \cref{sec:analysis_of_eigenvalues_of_stochastic_gram_matrices} to establish error analyses for the considered \GD\ processes.
+The arguments in this work are partially inspired by existing techniques in the overparameterized regime, in particular by the arguments in Du et al.~\cite{du2019gradienta}.